NomicFoundation/solidity-debugging-symbols-pocs/mapping-keys/README.md

   ]
 }
 ```
-Each test is a `JSON` object with `contractName` as the file and name on the contract located in `contracts`.
+Each test file is a `JSON` object with the following fields:
+- `contractName`: the file and name of the contract located in `contracts`.
-An array of `constructorTests` and another array of `tests`.
+- `constructorTests`: An array of tests to be run after calling the constructor.
+- `tests`: An array of tests to be run after calling a specific method.
 Each test will call a method and expect a `result`.
-The result must contain all they keys used in the transaction in the respective mappings.
+The result must contain all the keys used in the transaction in the respective mappings.
 If a mapping is located inside a struct, the result will nest all the struct fields.

 ```$json
 result: {